Englewood Health is offering the COVID-19 vaccine to eligible individuals by appointment only as outlined below.

 - Johnson & Johnson is offered on Fridays

-All adults aged 18 years and older are eligible to receive a booster dose:
+People ages 5 years and older are eligible to receive a booster dose as follows:

-- All adults who received a primary series with Pfizer-BioNTech and/or Moderna COVID-19 vaccine at least six months ago.
+- All adults ages 18+ who received a primary series with the Moderna vaccine at least five months ago.